tonikelope/coronapoker/docs/BOTS.md

 - **Open / fold** by position (EARLY/MIDDLE/LATE/BLINDS) and profile, with NITs tighter and LAGs/late position wider.
-- **3-bet / 4-bet / 5-bet** for value with premium tiers; small pairs set-mine
+- **3-bet / 4-bet / 5-bet** for value with premium tiers.
+Small pairs set-mine
   versus a 3-bet.
 - **Bluffs and steals:** blocker-based 3-bet bluffs and squeezes for sharks, late trash steals, and (heads-up) a wide button-open / BB-defend matrix tuned by a per-difficulty *looseness offset* (see §8).
-- Tiers are also nudged by table size (an early-position tier-3 tightens at a full ring; marginal hands loosen short-handed).
+- Tiers are also nudged by table size (an early-position tier-3 tightens at a full ring, marginal hands loosen short-handed).

 ### 5.2 Postflop